leandromoreira/digital_video_introduction/README.md

 > **CODEC vs Container**
 >
 > One common mistake that beginners often do is to confuse digital video CODEC and [digital video container](https://en.wikipedia.org/wiki/Digital_container_format).
+And one more common mistake that so many often do is to confuse video CODEC and [coding Format](https://en.wikipedia.org/wiki/Video_coding_format).
+Video coding formats are described in specifications, and software or hardware to encode/decode data in a given video coding format from/to uncompressed video are implementations of those specifications.
+For example H.264 (specification) is a video coding format and all software or hardware implementations of this coding format such as x264, OpenH264 are referred as CODEC.
 We can think of **containers** as a wrapper format which contains metadata of the video (and possible audio too), and the **compressed video** can be seen as its payload.
 >
 > Usually, the extension of a video file defines its video container.
 For instance, the file `video.mp4` is probably a **[MPEG-4 Part 14](https://en.wikipedia.org/wiki/MPEG-4_Part_14)** container and a file named `video.mkv` it's probably a **[matroska](https://en.wikipedia.org/wiki/Matroska)**.
 To be completely sure about the codec and container format we can use [ffmpeg or mediainfo](/encoding_pratical_examples.md#inspect-stream).